 Accidents in the workplace

 Some workplaces are risky areas to work and because of this, there is a likely chance that you could be involved in a workplace accident.
 This might be using machinery in work or working in a dangerous environment.
 Your workplace will have rigorous health and safety measures in place to help with these sorts of incidents.
 But they can have lasting effects on your health such as injuries.
-Workplace accidents can also happen simply because of negligence.
-Such as water on the floor causing you to slip or repairs not being done right.
+Workplace accidents can also happen simply because of negligence, such as water on the floor causing you to slip, or repairs not being done right.
 Other accidents can be prevented in the first place with the correct equipment.
 Chemicals should always be stored in containers like those here, for example, to ensure any spills are safely contained.

 If you work in front of a screen for too long, then this can cause you to experience headaches.
 We all know the effects of too much screen time, but when you are working, you are less likely to take notice of it.
 Being in front of a computer all day can cause you to feel lightheaded or have eye strain.
 If you find you are experiencing headaches then you may want to look into glasses or blue light glasses to help with the glare.

 Finally, does your workplace cause you to feel unrested and tired?
 Perhaps you have no energy or feel like you can’t sleep at night.
 Work can often be the reason that people don’t get enough rest or sleep.
 This might be because you continue to work in the evening, or maybe you can’t relax your mind and are constantly thinking about your work.
 We all know that sleep deprivation can lead to other health factors, so make sure you take care of yourself and try and get rid of the reasons causing you to not sleep at night.

 Let’s hope by highlighting some of these health issues will help you to be warier in the future.